httpbilal/task-navigator-backend/README.md

 - Laravel: A popular PHP framework for web application development.
 - Spatie: A Laravel package for managing roles and permissions.
 - Tymon: A Laravel package for handling JSON Web Tokens (JWT) for authentication.
+- MongoDB Integration: Enable comprehensive activity tracking by collecting and storing all user activity in the database for effective monitoring and analysis.

 ## Installation